Atema/pdf-essay-checker-action/README.md

 name: PDF Essay Checker

 on:
-  # Only pull_request is currently supported as a triggering event.
+  # Only pull_request is currently supported as a triggering event
   pull_request:
-    # Only run the action when the path matches.
+    # Only run the action when the path matches
     paths:
     - examples/**/*.pdf